wick3dr0se/bashin/README.md

 <img src="https://badge-size.herokuapp.com/wick3dr0se/bashin/master/bashin"></img>
 </div>

 Bashin is a framework intended to be as minimal and clean as possible.
-Wrote in BASH & C, bashin aims for speed and ingenuity
+Wrote in C and BASH, bashin aims for speed and ingenuity

+Many scripters resort to slow external commands glued together with pipes and subshells.
+Not only is bashin much faster but by extending BASH with C, BASH is capable of so much more

-Many scripters resort to external commands that could be instead handled elegantly with builtins.
-Bashin can be used as a calculator e.g. `math '5*(2+3)-8'` output: `17`, among many other things; Ran interactively or from within another script
+Bashin can be used to handle advanced arithmetic in precedence, e.g. `math '5*(2+3)-8'` output: `17`, among many other things; Ran interactively or from within another script

-Bashin handles things like ANSI escape sequences that make coloring, positioning and other modifications much more simple (like a TUI)
+Bashin handles things like ANSI escape sequences that make coloring, positioning and other modifications way more simple (like a TUI)

 <div align="center"><h1>Contents</h1></div>